VannshJani/Computer-Networks-Assignment-1/README.md

 Press `Ctrl + C` to stop the packet capture, you have to stop the packet capture once no more packets are being recieved.

 ## Testing
-A test script (`test_script.sh`) is provided to verify the functionality of the sniffer.
+A test script (`test.sh`) is provided to verify the functionality of the sniffer.
+Follow the steps to run the tests successfully:
+- Clone this repository.
+- Compile the C file named final.c.
+- Run the test.sh file using the following command: bash test.sh <executable> <interface> <pcap file>.
+- Please waut while the tests run.
+- The pcap file above will be 3.pcap.